How can we help?

 You can personalize message content based on a contact's event behavior using the Smarty getEventRecords method.
 With Smarty, you can query event data per contact, filter and sort records, and then display the event and its associated properties in a message.

 Personalizing message content based on event behavior is useful in browse abandon campaigns where a contact viewed items on your website but didn't add anything to the cart or make a purchase.
-You could trigger a message with a browse event and display the last four items they browsed in the message.
+You could trigger a message with a browse event and display the last items they browsed in the message.

-Build audiences based on events
+Build audiences using events

 1. Navigate to Contacts > Audience and edit or create a new audience.